monyarm/NovelVM/README.md

                                 supported by some MIDI drivers.)

-    copy_protection    bool     Enable copy protection in certain games, in those cases where ScummVM disables it by default.
+    copy_protection    bool     Enable copy protection in certain games, in those cases where NovelVM disables it by default.
     demo_mode          bool     Start demo in Maniac Mansion alt_intro          bool     Use alternative intro for CD versions of